canonical/launchpad-manual/docs/user/explanation/teams/creating-and-running-teams.rst

 other unique attributes.
 This rule ensures that no one can spy on others.
 Private teams have additional privileges:

--  **Mailing List**: the team can have a private mailing list that has a private list archive that only team members can view.
 -  **P3A**: the team can have many private personal package archives (sometimes called ``P3As``) to distribute packages.

    Non-member subscribers to an archive may know the team's Launchpad-Id``